nanbando/core/docs/cookbook/sulu.rst

             "database": {
                 "plugin": "mysql",
                 "parameter": {
-                    "username": "%database_user%",
-                    "password": "%database_password%",
-                    "database": "%database_name%"
+                    "databaseUrl": "%env(DATABASE_URL)%"
                 }
             },
             "cmf": {
                 "plugin": "jackrabbit",
                 "parameter": {
-                    "jackrabbit_uri": "%jackrabbit_uri%",
+                    "jackrabbit_uri": "%env(PHPCR_BACKEND_URL)%",
-                    "workspace": "%phpcr_workspace%",
+                    "workspace": "default",
                     "path": "/cmf"
                 }
             },
             "versions": {
                 "plugin": "jackrabbit",
                 "parameter": {
-                    "jackrabbit_uri": "%jackrabbit_uri%",
+                    "jackrabbit_uri": "%env(PHPCR_BACKEND_URL)%",
-                    "workspace": "%phpcr_workspace%",
+                    "workspace": "default",
                     "path": "/jcr:versions"
                 }
             },
             "cmf_live": {
                 "plugin": "jackrabbit",
                 "parameter": {
-                    "jackrabbit_uri": "%jackrabbit_uri%",
+                    "jackrabbit_uri": "%env(PHPCR_BACKEND_URL)%",
-                    "workspace": "%phpcr_workspace%_live",
+                    "workspace": "default_live",
                     "path": "/cmf"
                 }
             }
         },
         "require": {
-            "nanbando/mysql": "^0.1",
+            "nanbando/mysql": "^0.4.2",
-            "nanbando/jackrabbit": "^0.1"
+            "nanbando/jackrabbit": "^0.2.1"
         }
     }

 .. note::

-    This configuration is optimized for Sulu (minimal) version `^1.3` with the drafting feature.
-If you want to backup earlier versions you can omit the backup section `cmf_Live`.
-For the standard edition you have to adapt the path to the uploads directory.
+    This configuration is optimized for Sulu (minimal) version `^2.0` with the drafting feature.
+If you want to backup earlier versions of sulu you have to adapt the parameter of the plugins.

 If you use mysql as data storage for phpcr you can remove the ``cmf``, ``cmf_live`` and ``versions`` part of the backup.